 Several players backed up Shurmur’s words.
 The Eagles piled up 425 yards and scored 31 points in their victory over the Bucs.
 Foles completed 71 percent of his passes and averaged 9.5 yards per attempt, accounting for four touchdowns.

 Without a quarterback who poses a true running threat and facing a defense that liked to employ a lot of zone, the Eagles still found ways to play option football and had success with packaged plays all day long at Raymond James Stadium.
 Read more »

-Here’s a position-by-position review of the Eagles’ offense after having reviewed the game:
+Here’s a position-by-position look at what we saw from the Eagles’ offense after having re-watched Sunday’s game.

 * Michael Vick played an outstanding game.
 He looked comfortable in the pocket, knew where to go with the football and delivered darts all day long.
 Was he perfect?
 No. The one deep ball led DeSean Jackson out of bounds (although he still had a chance to make a play).
 And Vick’s throw to James Casey in the end zone was a little low, even though he should have made the catch.
 But overall, 23-for-36 for 428 yards, two touchdowns and no interceptions.

 * The 61-yard touchdown to Jackson was a beauty, and Vick did a masterful job of taking the Eagles 75 yards in 80 seconds in the first half.
 His one deep ball hit Jackson in the fingertips, but the wide receiver admitted he should have had it.
 When the Chargers blitzed (sent five or more), he was 6-for-10 for 133 yards and scrambled once.
 Vick got rid of the ball quickly on the 27-yard completion to Zach Ertz in the fourth, beating the blitz.
 And he even threw the ball away wisely on a couple occasions.

 * Overall, Vick did a good job of avoiding hits until the final scoring drive when he took a couple crushing blows.